isaaclyman/pooty/README.md

   this.input('new-msg').poot.model('welcome-message');
   */

-  // Or this way, with a validated input
+  // Or this way, with a validated input bound to the message /* this.input('new-msg').validate(function (message) {
-  /*
-  this.input('new-msg').validate(function (message) {
     if (message.length > 140) {